MLBAMGames/nhl-games-status/README.md

 | NHL Games server | Yesterday's live games streams are up | ![Refresh](https://mlbam-games-status.herokuapp.com/us/game?yesterday)              |
 | NHL Games server | Archive games streams are up          | ![Refresh](https://mlbam-games-status.herokuapp.com/us/game?date=2021-04-01)        |

 > You might need to refresh if no status appear in the column, the service used is kind of slow sometimes
 > 🟢 SUCCESS
 > 🟡 WARNING
->
+> 🔴 FAILED